-All students will be required to maintain and present to their seminar six (6) instructor an Exit Portfolio.
-This requirement will consist of electronic copies of all FINAL research papers in each preceding seminars.
-The portfolio is to be divided up by seminar and each paper written under that seminar listed separately.
-Therefore, from the outset, a student must retain an UNMARKED readable copy of all his or her FINAL research papers throughout the degree program.
-The student's seminar 6 instructors will examine each portfolio and report a grade of satisfactory or unsatisfactory to the Program Director.
-The seminar 6 instructors report will be part of the graduation criteria and a grade of satisfactory will be required in order for the student to graduate from the program.
+All students will be required to maintain and present to their final seminar instructor an Exit Portfolio.
+This requirement will consist of electronic copies of all FINAL research papers in each preceding seminar.
+The portfolio is to be divided up by seminar with each paper written under that seminar listed separately.
+Therefore, from the outset, a student must retain a MARKED readable copy of all his or her FINAL research papers throughout the degree program.
+If a seminar does not have a "final paper" assignment, the written assignment with the biggest grade weight will be submitted.
+Instructors in the final seminar will examine each portfolio and report a grade of satisfactory/unsatisfactory or pass/fail to the Program Director.
+If a student fails the exit portfolio requirement, the Program Director will identify a further course of action to meet program graduation requirements.
+The final seminar instructors report will be part of the graduation criteria and a grade of satisfactory/pass will be required in order for the student to graduate from the program.